With the NetSuite® Token Authentication connector, you can use commands in chain to interact with NetSuite. For example, with this connector, you can:

 To enable the connector to interact with NetSuite, it requires token-based authentication (TBA) and its own integration record.

 Step 1.
-Enable token-based authentication
+Enable SOAP web services and token-based authentication

-- Select Setup, Company, Enable Features.
+- In NetSuite, select Setup, Company, Enable features.

 - Click Save.